aalogan/London-Fire-Brigade-Callouts/README.md

 * [Classification EDA](#classification-eda-)

 #### Preparation <br />
 The 2 LFB files have slightly different columns and format.They were joined, reformatted (inc datetime index) for all incidents 2016-2019 inclusive with non-relevant columns dropped.
-Weekend, holiday and lockdown columns added.
+Weekend, holiday and lockdown columns added. <br />

 The 12 Met Office csv files (hourly weather 2016-2019) were joined and reformatted (inc datetime index) with non-relevant columns dropped.
 The 1 Meteostat file (2020 with features engineered to match Met Office features) joined.
 Weather data in GMT, LFB data in GMT/BST so weather data adjusted to suit.
 ‘Islight’ column added from calculated sunrise/sunset times.
-LFB and weather data joined and weather data padded/backfilled appropriately.
-The final step at this stage was to feature engineer a column to take account of low temperatures on the assumption that a cold spell is likely to cause more callouts.
+LFB and weather data joined and weather data padded/backfilled appropriately. <br /> The final step at this stage was to feature engineer a column to take account of low temperatures on the assumption that a cold spell is likely to cause more callouts.
 This was done by creating a coumn of (air temperature-13 )**2, so that low temperatures could be positively correlated with callout numbers. <br />

 ---